ossuminc/riddl/doc/src/hugo/content/language/hierarchy/domain/streaming/_index.md

 ---
 title: "Streaming"
+type: page weight: 40

 ---

 RIDDL supports the definition of complex data streaming models.
 There are two basic definitions involved in setting up a pipeline: a `pipe`, and a a `processor`.
 There are several kinds of pipes and processors, and they can be combined to form entire systems of data processing known as a `plant`.
 These metaphors come from chemical processing
 concepts which you can visualize as something like this:

 ![Visualization Of Pipeline](chemical-plant.jpg)